Vladimir7280/twix-bootstrap/README.md

 npm install -g
 ```

-Then, `symbol-bootstrap` runs from the source code.
+Then, `twix-bootstrap` runs from the source code.
 You can now try your features after changing the code.

 Pull Requests are appreciated!
 Please follow the contributing [guidelines](CONTRIBUTING.md).